 A conventional description of Joseph Couture and his career is a fairly simple matter and would go something like this: He is an award-winning journalist and author.
-He worked for the Canadian Broadcasting Corporation as an investigative reporter and has written for all the major Canadian newspapers, whether they know it or not.
+He worked for the Canadian Broadcasting Corporation as an investigative reporter and has written for all the major Canadian newspapers, whether they know it or not in every case.
 His first book, published in 2008, was a surprise best-seller whose success ironically led to the end of his career, having angered just about everyone.
+He has totally useless degrees in sociology and criminology that he completed out sheer boredom and wishes he didn't.
 But those are not the details that matter.

 Couture is a man on a journey, a quest, really.
 A quest for an elusive truth that is perhaps best described as being hidden in plain sight.
 If you have ever asked, as many have, what the point of all this is, and wondered about the true nature of reality, then nothing more needs to be said.
 In terms of his personal path, at this point he will say only, "the answer must be questioned."

 I said I would never visit New York again after the last time, and now I remember why.
 But there was someone I needed to see.
 I'll have some crazy videos and photos for you soon.

 Monkeypox Is Damn Scary

 At war in the Arizona desert with the spiders, snakes, monkeypox- and the rest of the devil's army.

 You either get it or you don't- or should I say, you either admit it or you don't?